hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

 **_deleteRecursive_** determines if the descendants of the to be deleted item(s) are to be removed from the store as well, the default is `false`.

+To delete an item using the keyboard simply select the tree node(s) and press the CTRL+DELETE keys.